-- 2X FLEA KILLING EFFECTIVENESS not only kills fleas, flea larva, flea eggs, and ticks on contact but...
+- ADVANCED STRENGTH - 2X flea killing effectiveness.
+Kills fleas, flea larva, flea eggs, and ticks on...

-- SAFE TO USE for dogs and puppies 12 weeks or older when used as directed.
-Can be applied indoors or...
+- SAFE TO USE FOR DOGS: Formulated for dogs and puppies 12 weeks or older when used as directed.

 Features: Vet’s Best Flea Shampoo is made with natural rosemary and peppermint oil to kill fleas and ticks naturally.
 It’s safe for dogs over 12 weeks and has no added fragrance making it a great pick for pups with sensitive skin.

 Notably, you can wash your dog outside with this shampoo since it’s entirely plant-based.
 It comes in a 12-ounce bottle and should be left on for 5 to 10 minutes before rinsing thoroughly from your pup’s coat.
 This shampoo is manufactured in the USA.